Tzvi Hirsch Ferber

-Born in Kovno, Lithuania, Rabbi Ferber studied in the prestigious Slabodka yeshiva, as well as under such Talmudic and Mussar giants as Rabbi Yitzchak Elchanan Spektor, Rabbi Yitzchak Blazer and Rabbi Naftali Amsterdam.
-He came to Manchester, England in 1911, where he founded a yeshiva along with Rabbi Yehoshua Dov Silverstone.

-Biography
+Tzvi Hirsch Ferber (צבי הירש פרבר; 1879 – November 1966) was a Lithuanian-born British rabbi.
+A gifted orator, prolific author and Torah scholar, he led the West End Talmud Torah Synagogue in Soho, London.

+Early life

-Tzvi Hirsch was born to his parents Shimon Yehuda Leib (died 9 March 1906) and Chana Devorah (died 29 December 1911) Farber (note the spelling) in Slabodka/Kovno in about 1878.
-He married Fraida the daughter of Tzvi Yosef Goldberg (died 6 June 1923), great granddaughter of Rabbi Zev Wolf Lipkin, the Av Beth Din of Goldingen and Telz (the Ben Aryeh, author of glosses on the Talmud & Rishonim; died 18 May 1858) and great niece of Rav Yisrael Salanter Lipkin (died 2 February 1883; Father of the Musar Movement).
+Tzvi Hirsch Ferber was born to Shimon Yehuda Leib (died 9 March 1906) and Chana Devorah (died 29 December 1911) Farber (note the spelling) in Slabodka/Kovno in about 1878.
 The name Tzvi Hirsch is a bilingual tautological name in Yiddish.
 It means literally "deer-deer" and is traceable back to the Hebrew word צבי tsvi "deer" and the German word Hirsch "deer".

-London
+Ferber studied in the prestigious Slabodka yeshiva, as well as under such Talmudic and Mussar giants as Yitzchak Elchanan Spektor, Yitzchak Blazer and Naftali Amsterdam.
+He married Fraida the daughter of Tzvi Yosef Goldberg (died 6 June 1923), great granddaughter of Zev Wolf Lipkin, the Av Beth Din of Goldingen and Telz (the Ben Aryeh, author of glosses on the Talmud & Rishonim; died 18 May 1858) and great niece of Yisrael Salanter Lipkin (died 2 February 1883; Father of the Musar Movement).

+Career

+Ferber arrived in Manchester, England in 1911, where he founded a yeshiva along with Yehoshua Dov Silverstone.
 In July 1913, he accepted a call to become Rabbi of the West End Talmud Torah Synagogue in Soho, London, a disorganised community of working-class Jewish immigrants of Eastern European origin.
-In a short span of time, Rabbi Ferber successfully centralised the unorganised Jewish activities and religious life of the community into one institution.
+In a short span of time, Ferber successfully centralised the unorganised Jewish activities and religious life of the community into one institution.

-Active in communal affairs, Rabbi Ferber established the Chesed V’emeth Burial Society in 1915.
+Active in communal affairs, Ferber established the Chesed V’emeth Burial Society in 1915.
 He helped found the London yeshiva and was for many years the honorary secretary of the London "Vaad Harabonim" (rabbinical council) and chairman of the Association of London Rabbis ("Hisachdus Harabonim").
-A member of its World Rabbinical council, Rabbi Ferber gave valuable assistance to the Agudas Yisroel movement.
-He closely collaborated with Rabbi Dr M Jung and Rabbi Dr V Schonfeld in Shechita and other communal issues.
-He was a friend of Rabbi Avraham Yitzchak Kook, Chief Rabbi of Palestine, from the time that the latter was Rabbi of Machzike Hadath in London.
+A member of its World Rabbinical council, Ferber gave valuable assistance to the Agudas Yisroel movement.
+He closely collaborated with Rabbi Drs.
+M. Jung and V. Schonfeld in Shechita and other communal issues.
+He was a friend of Avraham Yitzchak Kook, Chief Rabbi of Palestine, from the time that the latter was Rabbi of Machzike Hadath in London.

-Rabbi Ferber was hugely admired and venerated by his congregants and colleagues worldwide.
+Ferber was hugely admired and venerated by his congregants and colleagues worldwide.
 Indeed, when he left his seat, everyone stood up and bowed towards him as a sign of respect.
 He was described as a “man of saintliness and gentleness, loved and admired by all who came into contact with him”.
 One of the most riveting Jewish orators of his day, he preached his sermons in Yiddish, and could bring his congregation to tears of nostalgia, or “get everyone laughing within the space of two sentences".

-Rabbi Ferber was rabbi of Soho for 42 years, from 1913 until his retirement in 1955.
-He died in 1966 in London, survived by his son Rabbi Jacob Ferber and four older daughters.
+Ferber was Rabbi of Soho for 42 years, from 1913 until his retirement in 1955.
+He died in 1966 in London, survived by his son Jacob Ferber and four older daughters.